needle-mirror/com.unity.game-foundation/Documentation~/GameFoundationSdk.md

     /// </summary>
     public static Catalog catalog;

-As well as the TagCatalog.
+As well as the TagCatalog:

     /// <summary>
     ///     The collection of all tags created within Game Foundation.